connor-eg/radarr-purge-stalled-downloads/README.md

 You will then want to make a crontab entry that runs the Bash script every so often -- I have mine set to every 10 minutes.
 Bing bang boom, automation.

 For n00bz (why yes, I did just transport you to 2005), you'll want to run `crontab -e` and then add this entry into your crontab file: `*/10 * * * * /bin/bash /**YOUR SCRIPT DIRECTORY**/remove_script.sh >/dev/null 2>&1`.
-That's just telling your computer "every 10 minutes, run the remove script and pump the output into the abyss (because error supression is cool)."
+That's just telling your computer "every 10 minutes, run the remove script and pump the output into the abyss."

-OH, before I forget.
-The Python scripts will contain your Radarr API key.
-Don't forget to set file permissions to make it so only you can read/write the file, and so that cron can execute it.
+Oh, before I forget. **The Python scripts will contain your Radarr API key.** Remember to set file permissions to make it so only you can read/write the file, and so that cron can execute it (consider `chmod 711`).

 ## Reference material in case you want to expand on this:
 - crontab (for scheduling) [man page](https://www.man7.org/linux/man-pages/man5/crontab.5.html).
 It's pretty easy to use.
 - jq (for parsing JSON) [documentation](https://jqlang.github.io/jq/).
-It probably came with your Linux disrtibution?????
+It probably came with your Linux distribution?????
 - pyarr (Python library for interacting with *arr software) [documentation](https://pypi.org/project/pyarr/).

 ## Do not ask me to expand this to other *arr software.
 That would make me cry.